friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\delete_string_literal.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: del "Hello world!"
+       1: del "Hello world!"
               ^^^^^^^^^^^^^^

     You cannot delete the literal `"Hello world!"`.